By Jeffrey I. Moore – Original Article

 Claudia Gutierrez has always harbored a desire and a sense of responsibility to help those in need and envisioned empowering women by giving them an opportunity for financial independence supported by a flexible schedule.

 As a wife and mother, she knows firsthand the challenges women face in juggling a career, family and personal life.
 She began designing jewelry and small fun handbags at home, selling them to friends and family.
-Based on the women’s fantastic reaction, Claudia soon realized she could offer the same opportunity to others as way of gaining financial independence, without sacrificing the responsibilities and joys of family life and community involvement.
+Based on the women’s fantastic reaction, Claudia soon realized she could offer the same opportunity to others as a way of gaining financial independence, without sacrificing the responsibilities and joys of family life and community involvement.

 Claudia has had hardships of her own all throughout life.
 So when she started ClaudiaG Collection, she was determined to make a difference in the lives of others who are going through hardships of their own.
 Claudia knows that her success is in great part measured by what her company shares, and that is exactly why giving back is a core value and mission for ClaudiaG Collection.